Authorize Actors

 Weaknesses

-The software allocates a reusable resource or group of resources on behalf of an actor without imposing any restrictions on the size or number of resources that can be...
+The product allocates a reusable resource or group of resources on behalf of an actor without imposing any restrictions on the size or number of resources that can be ...

 The system's authorization functionality does not prevent one user from gaining access to another user's data or record by modifying the key value identifying the data.

-The software uses a database table that includes records that should not be accessible to an actor, but it executes a SQL statement with a primary key that can be cont...
+The product uses a database table that includes records that should not be accessible to an actor, but it executes a SQL statement with a primary key that can be contr...

 The product does not adequately verify the identity of actors at both ends of a communication channel, or does not adequately ensure the integrity of the channel, in a...